connorflynn4/api-project/readme.md

 API project
 Workout Forum

+A place where people with an interest in the fitness industry can share details about their favourite workouts amongst other users of the forum.

 Hosted using mongoose on mLab.

 Ability to add a new workout to the forum (each entry has been validated).